 A WORD OF CAUTION: You may be angry or hurt.
 You may have been wronged.
 There is no doubt that you want an aggressive advocate on your side.
 However, you should be on the lookout for lawyers who over-promise and under-deliver.
 Look out for lawyers who try to fan the flames of anger.
 Do they have your best interest in mind?
 Or, are they attempting to prey on your emotions for their gain?
 We recommend you look for a lawyer who will find solutions not create problems.

 The next step is to contact us.
 We can answer questions, develop a plan or implement a strategy.
-The attorneys at Speaks Law Firm provide the experience, professionalism, and effective representation you need to accomplish your family law objectives.
-Call (910) 341-7570 or toll free at (877) 593-4233, CHAT, or fill out the how can we help you form [located on the right of this page] to take the next towards reaching your goal.
+The North Carolina divorce lawyers at Speaks Law Firm provide the experience, professionalism, and effective representation you need to accomplish your family law objectives.
+Call (910) 341-7570 or toll free at (877) 593-4233, CHAT, or fill out our online consultation form to take the next towards reaching your goal.